 Munib R. Masri’s ties to UT go back to the 1950s.
 As an undergraduate, he met his wife, Angela, and graduated in 1955 with a BSc in petroleum geology.

-The Jackson School of Geosciences at UT at Austin is among the most established and highly regarded geoscience programs in the world.
+The Jackson School of Geosciences at UT at Austun is among the most established and highly regarded geoscience programs in the world.
 It includes the university’s Department of Geological Sciences, one of the country’s oldest geoscience departments, and two world-renowned research units: the Institute for Geophysics and the Bureau of Economic Geology.

 The school is home to one of the world’s largest academic geoscience communities, with nearly 4,800 alumni, 90 research scientists, and 58 faculty members, as well as one of the largest combined graduate and undergraduate enrollments of any major geoscience program.